goblin-crew/super-tic-tac-toe/README.md

 - Symmetrical square game board with consistent spacing
 - Visual player turn indicators with color-coded highlights
 - Animated UI elements for better user experience
+- Sound effects and background music with theme-based audio design
+- Sound control options to toggle audio on/off

+## Sound Design

+The game features a comprehensive sound design that enhances the gaming experience:

+- **Theme-Based Audio**: Blue player (X) has ice/electric themed sounds, while Red player (O) has fire/ember themed sounds
+- **Interactive Audio Feedback**:
+  - Hover sounds when moving over active boards and cells
+  - Distinct sounds for placing marks
+  - Victory sounds for winning sub-boards and the game
+- **Background Music**: Ambient space-themed music that creates an immersive atmosphere
+- **Sound Controls**: Easy-to-use toggle buttons for turning sound and music on/off

 ## Getting Started with Create React App